 An unedited recording of the applicant must be submitted either online or on a DVD by mail to the CIPC Office as follows:

 - Audition should be recorded in one continuous unedited video, meaning there shall be only one video submitted with the application.
 Just as in a performance, the camera should keep rolling in between pieces.
 Do not include titles, fadeouts, or video transitions.

-- The recording must be of excellent technical quality and preferably recorded professionally.
+- The recording must be of high technical quality.

 - The applicant’s face and hands must be clearly visible throughout the recording, with no movement from the camera.